How to Manage Revenue Recognition in Salesforce | With Examples

 Sometimes, the revenue recognition profile is unique to each customer.
 For example, delivering professional services on a project reflects the specific milestones and work patterns agreed upon by each customer.

-The app enables salespeople to customize their revenue profiles easily.
+The app enables salespeople to easily customize their revenue profiles.

 As a result, the revenue recognition profile reflects the level of work and effort agreed with each customer.

-Remember, you can visit the app page for Product Schedules by GSP to learn more or the Product Schedules AppExchange Listing for a free trial or test drive.
+Remember, you can visit the app page for Product Schedules by GSP to learn more or refer to the Product Schedules AppExchange Listing for a free trial or test drive.

 How to Manage Billing Schedules in Salesforce